Algorithmic Information Bounds for Distances and Orthogonal Projections: Combinatorial Lemma

 \section{Combinatorial Lemma}

-The proofs of each of our main Kolmogorov complexity bounds will rely on finding objects $u$, $v$, and $d$ such that $d$ is in some sense ``suitable'' for each of $u$ and $v$, and $u$ and $v$ are also sufficiently dissimilar with respect to $d$.
-The following lemma says, informally, that if every $v$ has many suitable $d$ and, with respect to each of those $d$, is similar to only a few $u$, then we can find such a triple.
+The proofs of each of our main Kolmogorov complexity bounds will rely on finding objects $u$, $v$, and $d$ that satisfy two criteria: First, $d$ is in some sense ``suitable'' for each of $u$ and $v$, belonging to certain sets $N_u$ and $N_v$.
+Second, $u$ and $v$ are sufficiently dissimilar with respect to $d$, satisfying $u\not\sim_d v$, where $\sim_d$ is a binary relation that may depend on $d$.
+The following lemma says that if every $v$ has many suitable $d$ and, for each such $d$, there are few $u$ such that $u\sim_d v$, then there is some pair $u,v$ such that many $d$ satisfy these two criteria for that pair.

-\begin{lemma} Let $X$ and $V$ be finite sets, $\alpha\in(0,1)$, and, for each $d\in X$, $\sim_d$ a binary relation on $V$.
+\begin{lemma} Let $X$ and $V$ be finite sets, $\alpha\in(0,1/2)$, and, for each $d\in X$, $\sim_d$ a binary relation on $V$.
 Suppose there is a collection $\{N_v\mid v\in V\}$ of finite subsets of $X$ such that, for all $v\in V$, we have $|N_v|\geq\alpha|X|$ and, for all $d\in N_v$,

 Then there exist $u,v\in V$ such that $|\{d\in X\mid d\in N_u\cap N_v\text{ and }u\not\sim_d v\}|>\frac{\alpha^2}{2}|X|$.
 In particular, if there is a single binary relation $\sim$ such that $\sim_d$ is $\sim$ for all $d\in X$, then there exist $u,v\in V$ such that $u\not\sim v$ and $|N_u\cap N_v|>\frac{\alpha^2}{2}|X|$. \end{lemma} \begin{proof} Assume toward a contradiction that $|\{d\in X\mid d\in N_u\cap N_v\text{ and }u\not\sim_d v\}|\leq\frac{\alpha^2}{2}|X|$ holds for all $u,v\in V$.
 Then we can trivially bound the cardinality of the set